toddkazakov/keycloak-home-idp-discovery/README.md

 ## How does it work?

 If this authenticator gets configured as part of a browser based login flow, Keycloak will present a username form (without password form and without list of configured identity providers).
 A user can then enter an email address.
-Keycloak will then choose an identity provider based on the provided email domain and forward the user to the chosen provider.
+Keycloak will then choose an identity provider based on the domain part of the provided email address and forward the user to the chosen provider.

+The identity provider will be chosen by the following preference:
+1. If the `forwardToLinkedIdp` config option is enabled
+   1. Use the first linked identity provider with matching domain
+   2. Use the first linked identity provider
+   3. Use non-linked identity provider with matching domain
+2. If the `forwadToLinkedIdp` config option is disabled
+   1. Use the first identity provider with matching domain

+Only enabled and not link-only identity providers will be considered.

 ## How to install?